-The Tel Aviv Nightlife scene is world renowned, gaining greater international fame every year and the city is now widely considered to be one of the best nightlife destinations in Europe.
-The Tel Aviv nightlife scene is incredibly diverse with bars and clubs which appeal to any and every possible taste and interest.
+The Tel Aviv Nightlife scene is world renowned.
+It gains greater international fame every year.
+The city is now widely considered to be one of the best nightlife destinations in Europe.
+The Tel Aviv nightlife scene is incredibly diverse.
+There are bars and clubs to appeal to any and every possible taste and interest.
 From mega-clubs which attract top DJ’s from around the world to smaller neighborhood bars, hipster bars, underground bars, and beach bars, the Tel Aviv nightlife is certainly one of the greatest attractions of the city.

 Tel Aviv Nightlife Basics

 The main difference between the nightlife of Tel Aviv and many Western cities is timing!
 In Tel Aviv, things don’t tend to get going, especially in clubs, until late!
-Israelis don’t generally leave the house before 10pm, and bars generally get busy only at midnight, with some clubs filling up only at 2am.
+Israelis don’t generally leave the house before 10pm.
+Bars generally get busy only at midnight, with some clubs filling up only at 2am.

 Most bars in Tel Aviv stay open often until dawn, whilst some clubs continue into the morning daylight hours.
-Whilst the drinking age in Israel is 18, many clubs and bars in Tel Aviv won’t serve or allow entry to people this young – with minimum ages varying a lot, sometimes as high as 25 (although in reality for tourists things are generally more relaxed).
+Whilst the drinking age in Israel is 18, many clubs and bars in Tel Aviv won’t serve or allow entry to people this young.
+Minimum ages vary a lot, sometimes as high as 25 (although in reality for tourists things are generally more relaxed).